hackerlank/SWG_Client_Next_Main/README.md

 # SWG_Client_Next_Main
 This Repository is a version of the Client-Tools SWG Masters repository updated to work with Visual Studios 2013

-The focus of this project is to improve the performance of the 32bit version of the game client by upgrading the the game to directx11
+The focus of this project is to improve the performance of the game client by upgrading it to x64 and directx11

-A second repository is being created for the x64 bit version of this project

 More information, tutorials, and wiki will be setup within the week